COVID-19 Response Efforts

-The Board of Parole Hearings (BPH) held 417 parole suitability hearings by video and telephone conference between April 1 and May 15.
+BPH held 1,268 parole suitability hearings by video and telephone conference between April 1 and August 7.

 Board of Juvenile Hearings proceedings will take place as scheduled via video conference only.
 Go to the Board website for more information. https://www.cdcr.ca.gov/juvenile-justice/juvenile-parole-board/

 CALPIA is producing two types of hand sanitizer: Cleanse, which contains alcohol, and Cleanse – AF (Alcohol Free) which contains the active ingredient Benzalkonium Chloride.
 The alcohol-based hand sanitizer will be used in the sanitizer dispenser stations being directed into housing units, dining halls, work change areas, and other areas where sinks and soap are not immediately available.
 The non-alcohol based product is being produced for future needs.

 The hand sanitizer is being made available to CDCR and CCHCS facilities and locations.
 If CALPIA’s inventory exceeds the needs of those two departments, CALPIA will make the product available to other state agencies.

 CALPIA worked with the California Department of Public Health and within two weeks was able to acquire the necessary licensing for relabeling, repackaging, and mixing.

 The hand sanitizer is being produced at CALPIA’s Chemical Enterprise located at the California State Prison, Los Angeles County.